dvon/burg/README.md

 [example\_corners.jpg](example\_corners.jpg)

-With corners of the main table marked.
+The census form, with corners of the main table marked.
 Uses `fast_corners` function in crop.py.
 Original `corners` function searches top left, top right, bottom right, and then bottom left portions of the original image for corners; `fast_corners` version scales the image down and searches the scaled down version.
 Both functions rely on `cv2.matchTemplate` to find the corners.

 [example\_cropped.jpg](example\_cropped.jpg)